MuminBashir/Pegoin---Chat-Web-Application/README.md

 # Pegoin---Chat-Web-Application
-This is a chatting web application called Pegion made using Node.JS  Express  HTML  CSS  Socket.io This web app is completely scalable. you can user it without any hinderance.
+This is a chatting web application called Pegion made using Node.JS  Express  HTML  CSS  Socket.io This web app is completely scalable.
+You can user it without any hinderance.

 ---> To use this app follow the steps: <---
 1. You need to install nodeJS.